 - A student eligible for tuition purposes to enroll as a resident student in another state shall not be enrolled as a Vermont resident.

-- A student enrolled at Vermont Technical College shall be classified by the collegeís Admissions office as a resident or non-resident for tuition purposes.
+- A student enrolled at Vermont Technical College shall be classified by the collegeís Office of Admissions as a resident or non-resident for tuition purposes.
 The decision by the officer shall be based upon information furnished by the student and other relevant information.
-The officer is authorized to require such written documents, affidavits, verifications, or other evidence that he or she deems necessary
+The officer is authorized to require such written documents, affidavits, verifications, or other evidence that he or she deems necessary.

 - The burden of proof shall, in all cases, rest upon the student claiming to be a Vermont resident and shall be met upon a presentation of clear and concurring evidence.